yast/yast-storage-ng/doc/old_and_new_proposal.md

 space" may be important to fully understand some of them.

   * `mount_point`.
 Directory where the volume will be mounted in the system.
+  * `proposed`.
+Default value of the user setting deciding whether this volume should be created or skipped.
+  * `proposed_configurable`.
+Whether the user can change the previous setting in the UI.
+I.e. whether the user can activate/deactivate the volume.
+Of course, setting `proposed` to false and `proposed_configurable` also to false has the same effect than deleting the whole `<volume>` entry.
   * `fstypes`.
 A collection of acceptable file system types.
-If no list if given, YaST will use a fallback one based on the mount point.
+If no list is given, YaST will use a fallback one based on the mount point.
-  * `default_fstype`.
+  * `fstype`.
 Default file system type to format the volume.
   * `desired_size`.
 Initial size to use in the first proposal attempt.
   * `min_size`.
 Initial size to use in the second proposal attempt.
   * `max_size`.
 Maximum size to assign to the volume.
 It can also contain the